azavea/grout-2018-fellowship/docs/demo-framework.md

 - Ember seems to rely on traditional MVC concepts like [routers, models, and views](https://guides.emberjs.com/release/getting-started/core-concepts/).
-  As a Django developer, I'll be comfortable with these concepts out of the gate.
+  Coming from a Django background, I'll be comfortable with these concepts out of the gate.

 #### Cons